What is the course about?

 A variety of meditation techniques from the Buddhist tradition will be practised, including sitting and mindfulness in movement.
 The main focus will be the body, thoughts, feelings, and communication, but the course will be also concerned with specific applications of mindfulness such as walking, listening, eating and more.
 Students will be expected to commit to practising between classes.

 By the end of this course you should be able to...

-- Apply mindfulness in daily life
+- Recognise the principles of mindfulness and its applications in daily life

-- Gain more control over your emotional life and manage difficulties more effectively through practise of the principles and applications.
+- Gain more control over your emotional life

-- Deepen your meditation practice through your mindfulness practice.
+- Deepen your meditation practice through mindfulness.